-Both the X100F and the Z7 are recent models that are part of the current product line-up.
-The X100F replaced the earlier Fujifilm X100T, while the Z7 does not have a direct predecessor.
+The Z7 is a recent model that features in the current product line-up of Nikon.
+In contrast, the X100F has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X100F was succeeded by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X100F and the Nikon Z7?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Ready to shoot: Has a lens built-in, whereas the Z7 requires a separate lens.

 - More compact: Is smaller (127x75mm vs 134x101mm) and thus needs less room in the bag.

 - Less heavy: Is lighter even though it comes with a built-in lens (unlike the Z7).

 - Longer lasting: Can take more shots (390 versus 330) on a single battery charge.

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.